-The Assessor and Electoral Registration Officer currently has a total of 45 members of staff working for him which translates into a full time equivalent of 43.90 staff to assist in carrying out these statutory functions.
+The Assessor and Electoral Registration Officer currently has a total of 48 members of staff working for him which translates into a full time equivalent of 46.50 staff currently in post to assist in carrying out these statutory functions.
+This total includes 6 temporary staff (FE 5.6).
+There are currently 5 vacancies equating to 4.6 full time equivalent staff.
 In view of the relatively small size of the organisation support is provided to the Board in the areas of Human Resources, Legal Services & Financial Management, by Clackmannanshire Council.